imaoca/RTTY/README.md

 Space Frequency.

 ## How to specify the MARK & SPACE frequency
 To find MARK & SPACE frequences, You can use any spectrum analyze tools on your PC.
+For example I use Sazanami Version 1.7.3 2020/10/22
+.

 - MARK Frequency about 915Hz
 ![](img/space.png)